princeton-sns/specreds/p1setup.md

 ## Part 1: Preparing the environment

-(This part takes around 30 minutes to complete)
+(This part takes around 30 minutes to complete on cloudlab `c220g5`)

 As the first step, we need to prepare the software environment necessary to run all experiments.
 We provide two options, one using cloudlab c220g2 or c220g5 machine, and the other using a VM with our pre-configured disk image.